 Sear over high heat, around 550 degrees F, for 2-3 minutes depending on chicken thickness, until 160 F Internal Temperature.

 You could call this butterflying the chicken as well.
 You really just want to carefully slice the breasts in half to create cutlets that are 3/4″ thick.
-Nothing exact here… just making the thickness more uniform and generally more thin to allow a more predictable and shorter grilling session.
+Nothing exact here… just making the thickness more uniform and generally more thin to allow a more predictable and shorter grilling session, resulting in Juicy Chicken Breasts!

 You want to do this anytime you make chicken on the grill or in the oven.
 It is sanitary, but also increases the penetration of the rub and marinade.
 If you are making dry rubbed skin on chicken, drying your chicken also give you a crispier skin.